07 Oct Our Incredible Road Trip Around California

 We hired a car for the majority of our time in California, minus the days we spent in LA, through SixT, which cost £338.
 We drove 2,027 miles on our trip, which is not much less than our 2017 road trip from the UK through the Netherlands, Belgium, France and Spain to the South of Portugal.
 Told you California was huge!
 In total, we spent £280 on fuel, tolls and parking, which was split between three people.
 It’s worth noting that we initially hired a smaller car but were upgraded to a Jeep Cherokee.
 Andrew loved driving that juggernaut, but it turned out to be a real gas guzzler.

 Hiring an RV is another great option for USA road tripping and something we’re considering for our next trip to Yellowstone National Park.
-If you choose to go for an RV, there are plenty of options for renting in the Golden State, as well as multiple campgrounds and California dump stations for your RV.
+If you choose to go for an RV, there are plenty of options for renting in the Golden State, as well as multiple campgrounds.

 Breakdown of our road trip around California